Will you be the next expert of the future?

-- to explore ethical questions in decision-making processes and learn how to incorporate sustainability goals into futures studies
+- To explore ethical questions in decision-making processes and learn how to incorporate sustainability goals to futures studies.

-The students graduating from the Master’s Degree Programme in Futures Studies will qualify for a wide array of expert positions in the strategic units of private companies and public institutions.
+The students graduating from the Master’s Degree Programme in Futures Studies will qualify to a wide array of expert positions in the strategic units of private companies and public institutions.